AIDevBytes/Streamlit-Ollama-Chatbot/readme.md

 # Streamlit Ollama Chatbot

+This repo contains the completed code for the YouTube tutorial video series:

+<a href="https://youtu.be/BA0656SdODU" target="_blank">Build Your Own AI Chatbot with Streamlit and Ollama: A Step-by-Step Tutorial | Part 1</a>
-This repo contains the completed code for the YouTube tutorial video <a href="#" target="_blank">Build Your Own AI Chatbot with Streamlit and Ollama: A Step-by-Step Tutorial</a>
+<a href="https://youtu.be/vDD_L0ab-FY" target="_blank">Build Your Own AI Chatbot with Streamlit and Ollama: A Step-by-Step Tutorial | Part 2</a>

 ### Getting Starter Project Code